-A classic example of this is when an interviewee asks for a specific feature that they would like you to include.
+A classic example is when an interviewee asks for a specific feature they would like you to include.
 The salesperson inside of us wants to pounce on that idea and let the user know that it is something we are considering.
 This is our instinct, but it is not the best way to gather feedback.

 Rather than jumping into sales mode, we need to take a step back and use the opportunity to understand our customer’s motivation for the feature.
-Rather than responding with “yes we plan on offering that,” we should respond with something like “that’s interesting, how would you plan to use this feature?” or “would that feature make a big difference for you?
+Rather than responding with “yes, we plan on offering that,” we should respond with something like “that’s interesting; how would you plan to use this feature?” or “would that feature make a big difference for you?
 How?”

 This subtle change can make all the difference.
 Suddenly, we become someone who is gathering information rather than a list of features.
 Customers don’t buy features, they buy solutions to their problems.
 We do ourselves and them a huge service when we take the time to understand their real problem